kevinli26/weatherify/README.md

 # weatherify
-A web application that serves detailed and weather data to the user through leveraging server side rendering and data visualization.
-Made with a react front end and node/express backend.
+A web application that serves detailed weather data to the user through leveraging server side rendering and data visualization.
+Made with a react frontend and node/express backend.